 Patient underwent right hemicolectomy.
 Cut surface revealed a polypoidal growth in the cecum measuring 3.5 × 3.0 × 2.5 cm.
 Macroscopic tumor perforation was present and microscopically tumor was adherent to other organs and was infiltrating the peritoneum, pericolic fat, and appendicular wall.
 Serosal margin was infiltrated by the tumor.
 The proximal and distal resected margins of the specimen were free from tumor involvement.
 Thirteen out of 14 lymph nodes were positive.

-Histopathology examination of the cecal mass revealed sheets, cords, and islands of monomorphic large cells with large round nucleus and abundant cytoplasm [Figure 3a] and [Figure 3b] infiltrating the layers of cecum up to the peritoneum.
-Nests and islands of tumor with vague glandular structures amounting to more than 30% of the tumor [Figure 4a] and [Figure 4b] were seen originating from cecal mucosa and infiltrating the wall amidst pools of extracellular mucin.
+Histopathology examination of the cecal mass revealed sheets, cords, and islands of monomorphic large cells with large round nucleus and abundant cytoplasm [Figure 3a and b] infiltrating the layers of cecum up to the peritoneum.
+Nests and islands of tumor with vague glandular structures amounting to more than 30% of the tumor [Figure 4a and b] were seen originating from cecal mucosa and infiltrating the wall amidst pools of extracellular mucin.
 Few signet ring cells were seen interspersed between the large tumor cells.
 Focal aggregate of lymphocytes was also seen [Figure 5].
 The final histopathological diagnosis was MANEC of the cecum, poorly differentiated to undifferentiated, having >20 mitotic count per 10 high-power field, nodal metastases, tumor Stage T4 N2 M0.